How I Survived Job Scams? 8 Warning Signs To Tackle Fraud Jobs

 Working From Home Scams

 Here I choose two alternatives, online and offline.
 For offline verification, I went to an office address found in a daily newspaper.
-It was just a usual office, two ladies were on the reception table.
-I went to one of the receptionists, querying about the advertisement I saw.
+It was just a usual office, two girls were on the reception table.
+I went to one of the receptionists, querying the advertisement I saw.

 The Reality Check